 You read about success stories like this all the time.
 They are rare, though, especially online, where the competition is tough due to the low-cost barrier to entry.

-Aside from using Solo Build It!, which has been well-documented to increase your chances of success by at least 10-fold, what did Steve do that you could do?
+Aside from using Solo Build It!, which has been well-documented to increase your chances to build a profitable business, what did Steve do that you could do?

-Let’s hear from this successful entrepreneur about how to build a truly profitable business online.
-He generously shares lessons from his “out of the ashes” story…
+Let’s hear from this successful entrepreneur about how to build a profitable business online.
+He generously shares lessons from his “out of the ashes” story.

 1. Steve, you describe starting your online business as “out of the ashes.”
 Can you tell us more about that?